Steerable Principal Components for Space-Frequency Localized Images: Image approximation based on PSWFs expansion

 Lastly, it is also mentioned in~\cite{landa2016approximation} that the cardinality of the index set $\Omega_T$ of~\eqref{eq:PSWFs truncation rule} is expected to be

 The first term on the right hand-side of~\eqref{eq:Asymptotic number of terms}, which depends quadratically on $c$, is in-fact (up to a constant of ${1}/{\pi}$) what is known as the Landau rate~\cite{landau1967necessary} for stable sampling and reconstruction, and it is the term which dominates asymptotically the required number of basis functions for the approximation (see also Figure~\ref{fig:pswfs lambda_Nn behavior}).
-We remark that for $c=\pi L$ (Nyquist sampling) and $T=1$, which inherently means that the approximation error is of the order of the space-frequency localization, we have that the number of chosen basis functions in $\Omega_T$ is about ${\pi^2}L^2/4$, which is smaller than the number of samples (pixels) in the unit disk.
+A table listing the values of $\left\vert \Omega_T \right|$ for various $L$ and $T$ can be found in~\cite{landa2016approximation}.
+We remark that for $c=\pi L$ (Nyquist sampling) and $T=1$, which essentially means that the approximation error is of the order of the space-frequency localization, we have that $\left\vert \Omega_T \right|$ is about ${\pi^2}L^2/4$, which is smaller than the number of samples (pixels) in the unit disk.

-We note that in the approximation scheme described in this section, the evaluation of the expansion coefficients for every image $I_m$ requires $O(L^4)$ operations.
-This is due to the fact that each image contains $O(L^2)$ samples, while there are about $O(L^2)$ different basis functions in the expansion.
-In what follows, we describe an asymptotically more efficient method for evaluating the expansion coefficients in $O(L^3)$ operations.